[Tip: the photos are hot-linked. Click to see larger versions. Also note other hotlinks in the text.]

 (See my note at the bottom for a discussion on processing these images.)

-One day in January 1982, my cousin & I went down to the mouth of Coal Creek Canyon to see if we could photograph the Rio Grande Zephyr.
+One day in January 1982— probably January 9th, the week before the terrible chinook storm, my cousin & I went down to the mouth of Coal Creek Canyon to see if we could photograph the Rio Grande Zephyr.
 We parked at Blue Mountain crossing and walked east to wait.
 It wasn’t long.

 You would hear it coming for a long time.
 Up through Rocky, around Little Ten and Big Ten curves, along the shelf at Clay, the mutter of the 567 diesels in the F9 locomotives of the approaching Rio Grande Zephyr took an eternity until it finally came around the final curve before Blue Mountain crossing.
 Today the train was shorter than usual– two dome coaches were on the Mayor’s Ski Train special a few minutes behind, although we didn’t know that just yet.